 You will find opportunities to weave the program’s activities into your core content areas and build literacy skills through mentor texts & writing lessons.

 mind+heart is a flexible SEL curriculum that can be taught when teachers have time.
-While the recommendation is to teach a lesson and use the activities to extend learning throughout the week.
-SEL using this program can be taught in as little as 15 minutes daily.
+The recommendation is to teach a lesson and use the activities to extend learning throughout the week.
+This program can be taught in as little as 15 minutes daily.

-Build attitudes of respect and caring, reduce problem behaviors, empower students to solve problems, and educate the whole child with this social-emotional learning curriculum.
+This social-emotional learning curriculum builds attitudes of respect and caring, reduces problem behaviors, empowers students to solve problems, and educates the whole child.

 Frequently Asked Questions About Mind+Heart Social-Emotional Learning Curriculum